KickingTheTV/ciapp-alpha-docs/docs/home.md

 ## Tracing your builds

-You will obtain different insights about your build in the `Build Pipelines` and `Build Executions` sections under the CI menu in Datadog once your CI provider had been instrumented.
+You will obtain different insights about your build in the `Build Pipelines` and `Build Executions` sections under the CI menu in Datadog once your CI provider has been instrumented.

 Some of those insights are:
-* Status of the last build
+* Status of the last build.
 * Average, P95 and last build duration.
 * Finished builds per hour.
 * Failure rate of a certain build.